“The need to go astray, to be destroyed, is an extremely private, distant, passionate, turbulent truth.”

 Rock’s resumé or its epitaph?

-The disappearance of Smith has coincided with ‘co-in-cidence’: the digital age has given us instant access to everything.
-No more delving record racks, disappearing down obscure rabbit holes.
-Theres no longer a journey of discovery, there’s a subscribe button.
+The disappearance of Smith has coincided with ‘co-in-cidence’; the digital age has given us instant access to everything… no more teenage journey of discovery, no obscure musical rabbit holes, just a subscribe button.

 The party at the end of time has not so much forgotten its blues roots as cut them out of the ground.
 Mass entertainment has been incorporated into the industry of distraction.
 Music, or the spirit that used to drive it, has ‘horizontalized’, everything is permitted, it’s now OK to like what your dad likes…